davisbuilds/prompts/Custom-Preferences/hierarchy-prefs.md

 ## Conflict Resolution

 When preferences conflict, follow the priority hierarchy.
 If unclear, state your interpretation and your resolution approach before proceeding.

-You are now being connected with the user.